brandonin/checkCashingvsBanks/README.md

 # checkCashingvsBanks

-Seeing if their is a  correlation between check cashing locations and lower income levels.
+The goal of this project is to see if their is a surge of check cashing locations in lower income neighborhoods and a lack of banks.